zowieerickson/ip-address-tracker/README.md

 The error page:
 ![Error message screen](./public/screenshots/error-screen.png)

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+Moving forward to future projects, some areas that I want to continue focusing on are user experience, accessibility, and security.
+I want to understand serverless functions on a deeper level and incorporate them into more projects, especially when I need to do something like hide an API key from the user.

 ### Useful resources

 - [React documentation](https://react.dev/learn) - This helped me understand the ``useEffect()`` hook in great detail, which was needed for the API calls.
 - [Netlify serverless functions](https://www.netlify.com/blog/intro-to-serverless-functions/) - This is an amazing article which helped introduce me to serverless functions when it came to Netlify.
 Through this and a few other resources, I was able to hide my API key when fetching for data.
+- [Button accessibility](https://dequeuniversity.com/rules/axe/4.7/button-nam) - This article helped me improve the accessibility of this app when it came to buttons and how "Buttons must have discernible text".
+My search button at first didn't have any discernible text, but thanks to this article, an aria-label was sufficient for screen readers.

 ## Author